Juan Alderete: Personal life

+In July of 2025, Alderete partnered with Reverb.com to sell over 700 pieces of gear and basses that he used throughout his career.
+He said on the matter, “All this gear should be in the hands of creative musicians who want to do what [the gear] is designed to do: make beautiful music.”

 Technique and equipment

 Playing style

 Influenced by players like Jaco Pastorius, Alderete's main playing technique is to use the "standard" fingers to pluck the strings with his right hand (two fingers: index and middle).
 He occasionally uses Dunlop Gel picks, as well as his signature picks.
-He is also known to use two-handed tapping techniques and slapping/popping, which was influenced by Louis Johnson, the bass player for the American funk and R&B band The Brothers Johnson.
+He is also known to use two-handed tapping techniques and slapping/popping, which was influenced by Louis Johnson, the bass player for the American funk and R&B band the Brothers Johnson.
 Alderete also cites Dr. Dre and Kool Keith of the hip hop group Ultramagnetic MCs as influences.
 While the two didn't formally play bass, Alderete looks to their bass lines for influence.